Joely Proudfit

 Joely Proudfit is an American academic and Native American studies professor who also works as an executive consultant for Hollywood media and films.
 The first of her family to complete high school and obtain a college degree, she went on to obtain a Ph.D. in political science and American Indian studies before becoming a multi-tenured professor in the California State University system.

 In addition to organizing and promoting California’s American Indian & Indigenous Film Festival (CAIIFF), she was also appointed to several state and national committees for women and Native Americans.
-She also has assisted in positive and accurate representations of Native Americans in films like Hostiles and shows like Stumptown.
+She also assisted in positive and accurate representations of Native Americans in films like Hostiles and shows like Stumptown.

 Childhood and education

 Born as a part of the Pechanga Band of the Luiseño Mission Indians from the Ngeesikat clan, Proudfit (Luiseño/Payómkawichum and Tongva) spent her childhood in Southern California, where she faced food and housing insecurity as well as family instability, becoming the first member of her immediate family to graduate from high school.
 Her original plan after graduation was to join the military so she'd have a place to live and sleep, but decided to join California State University, Long Beach instead and lived in the dorms.
 Earning a Bachelor's degree from CSU Long Beach in political science with an emphasis on public law, she continued her education at Northern Arizona University and earned a master's degree and a Ph.D. in political science, with an emphasis in public policy and American Indian studies.